CrossyChainsaw/Portfolio/README.md

 **User friendly**: You apply basic User experience testing and development techniques.

-**Full-stack**: You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.
+**Full-stack**: You design and build a full stack application using commonly accepted front end (JavaScript-based framework) and back end techniques (e.g. Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

 ### Front-end
 The front-end has been made in React-TypeScript.